preetamkajalrout/ui5-middleware-destination/README.md

 # ui5-middleware-destination
 Custom UI5 server middleware for projects using [UI5 Tooling](https://sap.github.io/ui5-tooling)
 * Provides proxy capabilities and support for `neo-app.json` routes
-* Loads destinations from destination files, as WebIDE does
+* Works with destinations from destination files, as WebIDE does
 * Supports serving resources from local system or remote CDN (like the [SAPUI5 SDK](https://sapui5.hana.ondemand.com) or an ABAP application server)

 ## Installation